 Diabetes: Checking Your Feet

-Using this checklist helps you remember to examine all areas of your feet.
+Using this checklist can help you remember to examine all areas of your feet.

 Check your feet for: